jeremiahalex/angularattack2016-spellsnap/README.md

 ### How To Play

-* Place Letters on the Grid to spell out words
+* Place Letters on the Grid to spell out words - you get one at a time
 * Letters can be placed alone on an * or next to letterz where they could lead to a valid word
 * Complete words by placing an ! at the end - the longer the word the more points
 * Trash letters you can't use for a small time penalty